-Please contact the Conference Human Resources Department for any retirement related questions, for estimates of benefits, or for information on how to register with Empower online.
+Please contact the Conference Human Resources Department for any retirement related questions or for estimates of benefits.

 310.40 Retirement Allowance

 Employees who have earned at least 1,000 hours or the equivalent of one-half year of service credit during each of the two years immediately preceding his/her admission to the Plan and go directly from active service into retirement shall be granted a retirement allowance by the Retirement Plan.
 Employees who qualify for retirement benefits shall be granted the retirement allowance even though their spouse elects the spouse allowance.
 The retirement allowance is not termination pay but is a retirement benefit provided as the time the participant is eligible for retirement benefits according to the following provisions: